 The solver should not be used for things that need allocation.
 For example, the number of solvers or boundaries may not change.
 Also the computational mesh must remain the same.

 '''

 Solver solver id

 Equation String "Reload"

 The name of the equation.
 This is actually not much needed since there are no degrees of freedom

+associated with this solver.

 '''